 Knowing what you can contribute

-Understanding your strengths and how they align with your goals is only the first step.
+Understanding your strengths and how they align with your goals is a key step.
 “Operations and managing people are my forte and I realised that many teaching institutions were looking for this skillset, so naturally that’s where I applied to,” says Osman.

 But the narrower the scope, the tighter the competition.
 Even though he had now set his sights on opportunities where he thought his skills would be valued, he found more rejection than ever, stating: “It seemed that every time I applied I always got responses telling me that I wasn’t successful.”